CoffeeJunkiee/Hunt-Scripts/README.md

 Get input from a **ffuf** output for fuzzing virtual hosts, uses **httpx** to validate it, and provide a readable result in the terminal.

+### caffeine-words.sh

+Extracts all words from a given file.
+It's helpful when creating wordlist from BurpSuite history to find parameters from web pages and JS files.